apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/bulkdelete.md

 ### Availability

-The `BulkDeleteSource` interface is exported by `FileSystem` and `FileContext` storage clients which is available for all FS via `org.apache.hadoop.fs.DefalutBulkDeleteSource`.
-For the ICEBERG integration to work seamlessly, all FS which supports delete() MUST leave the default implementation in place by NEVER overwriting the `createBulkDelete()` method with an UnsupportedOperationException.
+The `BulkDeleteSource` interface is exported by `FileSystem` and `FileContext` storage clients which is available for all FS via `org.apache.hadoop.fs.impl.DefaultBulkDeleteSource`.
+For integration in applications like Apache Iceberg to work seamlessly, all implementations of this interface MUST NOT reject the request but instead return a BulkDelete instance of size >= 1.

 Use the `PathCapabilities` probe `fs.capability.bulk.delete`.